Skills Guide

 What is the difference between distributive and integrative negotiation?

-I observed a commercial lease negotiation in 2024 where both sides spent the first 45 minutes stating positions.
-The landlord wanted $42 per square foot; the tenant's budget was $35.
-Deadlock.
-Then the mediator asked each side to explain why their number mattered.
-The landlord needed cash flow for a building renovation; the tenant needed predictability for a five-year budget.
-The solution — lower base rent with annual escalators tied to CPI — satisfied both interests and took 15 minutes to draft once the real concerns were on the table.
+I once watched a commercial lease negotiation where both sides burned forty-five minutes restating their numbers.
+The landlord wanted $42 a square foot; the tenant had budgeted $35.
+Deadlock, until the mediator asked each side why their number mattered.
+The landlord needed cash flow for a renovation; the tenant needed a predictable figure for a five-year plan.
+Once those reasons surfaced, the fix took fifteen minutes: lower base rent with yearly increases tied to inflation.
+Both got what they actually came for.

 How do you negotiate salary effectively?